OpenMobileAlliance/githubpages-doc-guidelines/content/en/RowImageText.md

 ## Code

-This is how `RowImageText` is written in Markdown:
+This is an example a `RowImageText` module written in a markdown file:

 ```md
   -